learn-co-curriculum/phase-0-git-pushing-code/README.md

 7. Type `git add README.md` to stage the new `README.md` file so it will be tracked by `git`.

-8. Now, type `git commit -m 'initialize git'`.
+8. Now, type `git commit -m "Initialize git"`.
 This will create the first commit for this local repository, which will allow us to push our work to the remote repository we created earlier.

 ### For the Standalone Learn IDE

-1. Create a new directory and add a file.
-You can run this series of commands:

-    * Change into your `code` directory: `cd ~/code`
-      * If your development directory is named something other than `~/code`, that's fine, `cd` into whatever yours is called.
+1. We want to create a new directory and add a file so our first step is to change into our `code` directory by typing `cd ~/code` into the terminal.
+(If your development directory is named something other than `~/code`, that's fine, `cd` into whatever yours is called.)
+Our terminal should display `code` (or whatever you decided to name your development directory), indicating that you are now inside of our development directory.

-    * Create a new directory named `my_new_directory`: `mkdir my_new_directory`
+2. Next, create a new directory named `my_new_directory` by entering `mkdir my_new_directory` in the terminal.

-    * Change into the newly-created directory: `cd my_new_directory`
-    * Create a new file named `README.md`: `touch README.md`
+3. We're going to move from development directory into the newly-created directory by typing `cd my_new_directory`.
+Our terminal should display `my_new_directory`.

+4. Let's create a new file named `README.md`.
+Type `touch README.md` into the terminal.
+In the file tree, if you expand the folder `my_new_directory`, you should now see your `README.md` file.
+Click on it to open it in the text editor.

-    * Add some text to the new file: `echo "This is my readme file" > README.md`
+5. We can directly type in content here, but we can also use our terminal skills to add content.
+So, in the terminal, type `echo "This is my readme file" > README.md`.
+If you've got the README file open, the new text will appear!

-2. Now that we've got some basic content, we can initialize our local repository, so in your terminal, type `git init`.
-Your terminal should show that an 'empty Git repository' has been initialized.
+6. Now that we've got some basic content, we can initialize our local repository.
+In your terminal, type `git init`.
+Our terminal should show that an 'empty Git repository' has been initialized.

-3. Type `git add README.md` to stage the new `README.md` file so it will be tracked by Git.
+7. Type `git add README.md` to stage the new `README.md` file so it will be tracked by Git.

-4. Now, type `git commit -m 'initialize git'`.
+8. Now, type `git commit -m "Initialize git"`.
 This will create the first commit for this local repository, which will allow us to push our work to the remote we created earlier.